mitjafelicijan/mitjafelicijan.com/content/posts/2024-03-14-configuration-and-plugin-hell-and-why-i-dont-use-vim-and-tmux-anymore.md

 around with your environment, you go for it.
 I can understand.
 I was the same in my youth.
 It was fun and I loved every minute of it.

-The problematic thing that occurs is that Vim evangelists them go and preach the Vim gospel, making everybody not using it feel like shit and incompetent fools who do not care about "real" programming.
+The problematic thing that occurs is that Vim evangelists then go and preach the Vim gospel, making everybody not using it feel like shit and incompetent fools who do not care about "real" programming.